 The Religious Life of the College comprises four interrelated components:

 In the context of St Benedict's College the Religious Life scope and sequence currently looks like this:

 Religious Life of the College Scope Sequence

-Each of these components, while mutually reinforcing, provides a significant focus on a distinctive aspect of the religious life of the school.
+Each of these components, while mutually reinforcing, provides a significant focus on a distinctive aspect of the religious life of the College.

 We progress by stopping Meister Eckhart

-The spirituality program offers significant opportunities for students to take a break from the everyday school routine.
-They permit staff and students to reflect on parts of their life journey, nurture positive relationships and through prayer and liturgical experiences develop their spirituality.
+The Spirituality Program offers significant opportunities for students to take a break from the everyday school routine.
+It permits staff and students to reflect on parts of their life journey, nurture positive relationships and through prayer and liturgical experiences develop their spirituality.

 Year 7 – The Spirit of St BenedictBeing a secondary school student in the spirit of St Benedict.